Reneuwumuhire/new-missionnaire-network-website/README.md

 npm run build
 ```

+## YOUTUBE DATA API

+All implementations of API endpoints to fetch data from *@MissionnaireNetwork Youtube channel* are located in src/routes/api/yt directory.
+This directory contains a README.md file which describes how to use consume the API.

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.